-'''

-|'files_no_background_scan' => false,
+'files_no_background_scan' => false,

-'''

-Disable background scanning of files.
-When enabled, a background job runs every 10 minutes to sync the filesystem and database for up to 500 users with unscanned files (size < 0 in filecache).
+Disable background scanning of files

+By default, a background job runs every 10 minutes and execute a background scan to sync filesystem and database.
+Only users with unscanned files (size < 0 in filecache) are included.
+Maximum 500 users per job.